-Limestone’s Honors College was established in the fall of 1983 as a way to create a challenging academic environment for gifted and special ability students on The University’s Day Campus.
-The inaugural Honors College included 16 students, and the number of participants has grown steadily over the years.
+Limestone’s Honors College was initially an Honors Program, established in the fall of 1983 as a way to create a challenging academic environment for gifted and special ability students on The University’s Day Campus.
+The inaugural Honors Program included 16 students.
+In July 2021, the Honors Program officially became an Honors College.

 How To Apply

 We are now looking for creative and bright minds who will take the College to the next level.